rticommunity/telegraf/README.md

 #### Include RTI Connector library to the library path (e.g. LD_LIBRARY_PATH)

-Currently, RTI Go Connector dynamically links to connector library, so the connectory library should be included in the environment variable for library path (e.g. LD_LIBRARY_PATH).
-After you built Telegraf, Connector Git repository was checked out under YOUR_TELEGRAF_PATH/vendor.
-You can include the connector library like the following.
+RTI Go Connector dynamically links to RTI Connector C library, so the Connectory C library should be included in the environment variable for library path (e.g. LD_LIBRARY_PATH).
+After you built Telegraf, the RTI C Connector repository is checked out under the vendor directory.
+You can include the Connector C library like the following.

 ```
 $ export LD_LIBRARY_PATH=$GOPATH/src/github.com/influxdata/telegraf/vendor/github.com/rticommunity/rticonnextdds-connector-go/rticonnextdds-connector/lib/x64Linux2.6gcc4.4.5:$LD_LIBRARY_PATH